Skip to content

 *Since YBIT’s inception date of April 22, 2024.

 **The Fund does not invest directly in bitcoin.
 The Fund does not invest in, or seek direct exposure to, the current “spot” or cash price of bitcoin.
 Investors seeking direct exposure to the price of bitcoin should consider an investment other than the Fund.
-The fund seeks to provide exposure to the price return of one or more exchange-traded funds (“ETFs”) that provide exposure to bitcoin and whose shares trade on a U.S.-regulated securities exchange (a “Bitcoin ETF”).
+The fund seeks to provide exposure to the price return of one or more exchange-traded funds that hold bitcoin and whose shares trade on a U.S.-regulated securities exchange (each, a “Bitcoin ETF,” and collectively, the “Bitcoin ETFs”).
+In effectuating its investment strategy, the Fund will purchase and sell a combination of call and put option contracts that utilize a Bitcoin ETF or an index of Bitcoin ETFs (the “Bitcoin ETF Index”) as the reference asset (“Bitcoin ETF Options”).
 The fund is not suitable for all investors and involves a high degree of risk.

 The performance data quoted represents past performance and is no guarantee of future results.
 Investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
 For the most recent month-end performance, please call 646-661-5441 or visit the Fund’s website at www.roundhillinvestments.com/etf/ybtc.